-Do you sometimes wish that you could get inside the minds of animals, and find out what they’re thinking or feeling?
-Well, as a Pet Behaviourist, you can.
+Do you sometimes wish you could get inside the minds of animals and find out what they’re thinking or feeling?
+Well, as a pet behaviourist, you can.

-If you’re still trying to work out whether a career in animal behaviour is something that you’d really like to do, then you could also start by gaining voluntary experience with an animal charity – which will give you a chance to talk to people in the industry and find out more about whether it’s the right career for you.
+If you’re still trying to work out whether a career in animal behaviour is something that you’d really like to do, then you could also start by gaining voluntary experience with an animal charity.
+This will give you a chance to talk to people in the industry and find out more about whether it’s the right career for you.

 Zookeepers are responsible for looking after the welfare of animals in places like zoos, safari or wildlife parks, aquariums, or any other animal attractions that are open to the public.
-These animals could be anything from lions and tigers, through to dolphins and penguins.
-Zookeepers generally make sure that animals have a safe, yet stimulating space to live in, which mimics how they would live in the wild as much as possible.
-They also watch animals for signs of illness, injury, or pregnancy, as well as feed them and administer regular medication when necessary.
-The role would best suit individuals with a strong interest in wild animals and conservation, and who aren’t afraid to get their hands dirty – as the role can often involve tasks such as cleaning out animal pens, and fixing equipment!
+These animals could be anything from lions and tigers, to dolphins and penguins.
+Zookeepers generally make sure that animals have a safe, yet stimulating space to live, that mimics how they would live in the wild.

-If you’re unsure whether a career as a Zookeeper would be suitable for you, then before investing time in qualifications and training, it’s a good idea to contact your local zoo or animal attraction near you, and ask them whether they can take you on as a volunteer.
-This will give you the chance to network, see exactly what Zookeepers do and work out whether this is something that you’d enjoy.
+If you’re unsure whether a career as a zookeeper would be suitable for you, before investing time in qualifications and training, it’s a good idea to contact your local zoo or animal attraction and ask them whether they can take you on as a volunteer.
+This will give you the chance to network, see exactly what zookeepers do, and work out whether this is something that you’d enjoy.

-They’re usually in high demand and once a dog owner sees how well you’ve bonded with their companion, it’s likely that they’ll become a regular user of your services, and may also recommend you to others.
+Dog walkers and sitters are usually in high demand and once a dog owner sees how well you’ve bonded with their companion, it’s likely that they’ll become a regular user of your services and may also recommend you to others.
 Dog owners want to be able to go to work, or out in the evening, feeling confident that their pooch will be well looked after while they are away.